WinVector/Examples/LogisticOmit/logistic_omit.md

 In conclusion: care has to be taken in taking inferred logistic coefficients out of their surrounding context.
 The product of a logistic regression coefficient and matching value is not directly an effect size outside of context, this differs from the case for linear regression.
+In logistic regression, omitted variables tend to push coefficient estimates towards zero.

 ## Discussion Points